 We have different sizes and styles for you to choose from.

-We sell garland by the foot.
+Most years we sell garland by the foot.
 Feel free to buy a little or a lot!

 Grand Holiday Cheer!